zhangyuejoslin/Object-Grounding-for-VLN/README.md

-% # Code and Data for Paper "Learning to Navigate Unseen Environments: Back Translation with Environmental Dropout"

 ## Environment Installation
 Please refer to https://github.com/airsplay/R2R-EnvDrop to install the Matterport3D simulators, download Room-toroom dataset and install the python enviornments.